 If your team does hotfixes and needs to get them back-propagated in other environments but doesn’t regularly need to refresh metadata in sandboxes and is not looking into keeping this automatically deployed because it is up to each individual, then a setup similar to this image is what is needed.
 The tool automatically back-propagates changes if they were to be merged straight into higher environments.
 Example: A new merged PR into main would automatically create a PR backwards into Hotfix and into UAT, and so on.

 We highly recommend keeping the toggle off for ‘Back-propagation disabled’ in each developer sandbox.
 For more details on this recommendation please read the article When to enable/disable back-propagation in developer sandboxes?
-For now, if you want to implement this you'll click in your sandbox environment and switch it off.
+For now, if you want to implement what's proposed on this page you'll keep it switched off.

 1.2 Sync lower environments (including developer sandboxes):

 If your team wants to keep sandboxes in sync, you’ll need to have extra static environments (CI jobs) that facilitate the automation of this process.
-It should look similar to this (adapted to your environments):
+It should look similar to one of these diagrams (adapted to your environments):

 Add environment -> add static environment -> Create a new environment/job

 Now create a CI job with the source being the sync branch and target the developer sandbox.
 Configure your CI job as you want but some things you need make sure:

 Use a specific sync branch for each developer sandbox (example: dev1_sync).
 You can easily branch off from any other branch (mostly common from main) by selecting it in the drop down list and then click 'Create new branch from SelectedBranch'.

 Select as target the relevant sandbox (following this example, dev sandbox 1).

 For these specific CI jobs you can consider unticking the option “Validate pull requests targeting the source branch”: